CasperThePancake/caspers-physics/README.md

 To exert forces on the ball, use ZQSD (sorry to my inferior QWERTY users).

 The project is pre-loaded with a test map.
 To edit the map, use the following keys:
-SPACE - Toggle editor mode
+- SPACE: Toggle editor mode
-Arrow keys - Modify width and height of rectangle RSHIFT - Rotate the rectangle
+- Arrow keys: Modify width and height of rectangle
+- RSHIFT: Rotate the rectangle
-Left-click - Place the rectangle
+- Left-click: Place the rectangle
-R - Remove the last-placed rectangle
+- R: Remove the last-placed rectangle
-G - Toggle gravity
+- G: Toggle gravity
-F - Freeze the ball (set all velocity to zero)
+- F: Freeze the ball (set all velocity to zero)
-TAB - Get stage save code (printed to terminal)
+- TAB: Get stage save code (printed to terminal)

 To load a level using a correct save code, paste it in the saveCode part of the code (replace the current default level code).
 The level will automatically be loaded when rebooting the simulation.